rhodricusack/kerko/README.md

   bibliography based on their tags.
 * DOI, ISBN and ISSN resolver: items that have such identifier in your library can be referenced by appending their identifier to your Kerko site's base URL.
-* Relations: bibliographic record pages provide links to related items, if any.
+* Relations: bibliographic record pages show links to related items, if any.
 You may define such relations using Zotero's _Related_ field.
-Moreover, Kerko adds the _Cites_ and _Cited by_ relation types, which can be managed in Zotero through child notes (see the **Kerko Recipes** section below).
+Moreover, Kerko adds the _Cites_ and _Cited by_ relation types, which can be managed in Zotero through notes (see the **Kerko Recipes** section below).
 Custom applications can add more types of relations if desired.
 * Badges: icons can be displayed next to items, based on custom conditions.
-* Modularity: although a [standalone application][KerkoApp] is available, Kerko is designed not as a standalone application, but to be part of a larger Flask application.
+* Integration: although a [standalone application][KerkoApp] is available, Kerko is designed not as a standalone application, but to be part of a larger Flask application.